semarie/sysclean/README.md

 > Package mode.
 > **sysclean**
-> will output packages names using obsolete files.
+> will output package names that are using obsolete files.

 **-i**